Hell—and Hurricanes—Hath No Fury Like a Woman…

 Coming back to the present, Irma blinked and took a deep breath.

 The reporter turned off the recording.
 “That’s a good wrap up,” she smiled at Irma.
-She had met with her three times now for the interview and to welcome a new—affluent—resident to Santa Fe and each time Irma had worn similarly styled clothing, odd for summer wear.
+She had met with her three times now for the interview and to welcome a new—affluent—resident to Santa Fe and each time Irma had worn clothing odd for summer wear.
 “Sensitive skin?” she gestured at the long sleeve, high-neck shirt.

 # # #